-That the Representative for Children and Youth Act contain an authority to collect information that is at least equivalent to s.11 of the Office of Children and Youth Act; provisions to ensure that the records it requests are delivered promptly and without charge to the Representative; and to permit public disclosure of personal information if it is in the public interest, necessary to support the findings and recommendations, and not an unreasonable invasion of privacy.
+Recommendation 54 That the Representative for Children and Youth Act contain an authority to collect information that is at least equivalent to s.
+11 of the Office of Children and Youth Act; provisions to ensure that the records it requests are delivered promptly and without charge to the Representative; and to permit public disclosure of personal information if it is in the public interest, necessary to support the findings and recommendations, and not an unreasonable invasion of privacy. substantial implementation Recommendation 55 That the Representative for Children and Youth Act clearly provide for the creation, use and disclosure of linked data sets for purposes specified in the Act. complete or fully operational Recommendation 56 That the Representative, in collecting linked data from Ministry of Children and Family Development and other public bodies for the purpose of fulfilling its monitoring role, develop policies and practices to ensure that all identifying information is removed from public reports and that the highest privacy standards are met. implementation underway Recommendation 58 That the Representative for Children and Youth Act contain a provision similar to s.9 of the Ombudsman Act, requiring that information collected by the Representative be kept in confidence, with a limited right of disclosure. substantial implementation disclosure of personal information relating to a review or investigation when it is in the public interest to do so.
+At the current time, the Representative is unable to confirm or deny whether or not she is actively carrying out a key part of her mandate with respect to an individual case.

-substantial implementation

-That the Representative for Children and Youth Act clearly provide for the creation, use and disclosure of linked data sets for purposes specified in the Act.

-That the Representative, in collecting linked data from Ministry of Children and Family Development and other public bodies for the purpose of fulfilling its monitoring role, develop policies and practices to ensure that all identifying information is removed from public reports and that the highest privacy standards are met.

-That the Representative for Children and Youth Act contain a provision similar to s.9 of the Ombudsman Act, requiring that information collected by the Representative be kept in confidence, with a limited right of disclosure.

-substantial implementation